macrisconstantine/in-class-exercise-collection/README.md

 ### Peaches
 - Calculate the cost of peaches by dividing the cost by the quantity to find the cost/peach.
 ### Realloc Function Practice
-- A demonstrative script that lets you input values in the command-line and see the actual memory addresses used to store the values.
+- A demonstrative script that lets you input values in the command-line and see the actual memory addresses used to store the values, and then reallocate the memory and see the new addresses.
 ### Secretize
 - Takes an input word and secretizes it by replacing all letters except the first and last with a blank.
 ### Show Primes